 Shelling is a favorite coastal Georgia attraction.
 What type shells can you find on Jekyll Island?
 Our Guide to Jekyll Island Seashell Hunting will show you where to find Jekyll Island shells, help you identify them, and teach you how to preserve them.

-(A word of advice - Hermit Crabs really don't live very long, even if kids swear they'll take care of them forever - and have a certain tendency to crawl under the car seat before passing on to that Great Crab Trap in the Sky).
+(A word of advice.
+Hermit Crabs really don't live very long, even if kids swear they'll take care of them forever.
+And they have a certain tendency to crawl under the car seat before passing on to that Great Crab Trap in the Sky).

 Play In - and On - the Sand -